 Students that are registered with SAS and eligible for academic accommodations will receive an electronic accommodation letter each semester.
 Students are responsible for providing faculty with this letter.
 If you receive requests for academic accommodations, you should require that students provide you with an accommodation letter prior to the implementation of accommodations.
 Students will receive electronic accommodation letters each semester, but you may request paper letters as they were delivered in the past.

 In rare cases, SAS may hire notetakers for eligible students as an accommodation.
 There may be times when we need faculty help in identifying possible notetakers, in which case, we would kindly request that you make an announcement to the class or recommend specific students for the role.
 If we need your help, we will forward you verbiage for an announcement.

-Whenever possible, please provide course materials in an accessible format (e.g., a Word doc instead of PDF).
-SAS will coordinate the conversion of inaccessible materials for students registered with our office.
+Whenever possible, please provide course materials in an accessible format.
+The SAS SWAT Team will coordinate the conversion of inaccessible materials for students registered with our office.
 You can check the accessibility of your course materials by consulting the tool Ally, which is installed in your Canvas course site.
-For more information about this tool you can consult the Canvas instructor guidance for using Ally help page or email email@example.com.
+For more information about this tool you can consult the Canvas instructor guidance for using Ally help page or email firstname.lastname@example.org.

-Most common accessibility to keep in mind: PDFs and word documents with accessibility features built-in and videos with captioning.
+Most common accessibility concepts to keep in mind:

 For more information, please see the Faculty Guidebook.